 For our guide to CPR click here.

 Never perform abdominal thrusts on a baby.
-For our blog post on helping a choking baby click here.
+For our blog post on helping a choking baby, child or adult click here.

 If you want to have a look at our free choking course click here.